Chris Ngige

-Chris Nwabueze Ngige (born 8 August 1952) is a Nigerian politician and medical doctor.
-He is the current Minister of Labour and Employment of Nigeria under President Muhammadu Buhari's administration.
+Chris Nwabueze Ngige (born 8 August 1952) is a Nigerian politician and medical doctor who served as minister of Labour and Employment of Nigeria under President Muhammadu Buhari's administration from 2015 to 2023.
 He was elected Senator for Anambra Central Constituency in April 2011.
 He was the governor of Anambra State in Nigeria from May 2003 to March 2006 under the People's Democratic Party (PDP).

 Background

 A medical doctor by profession, Ngige graduated from the University of Nigeria-Nsukka in 1979.
 Chris immediately went into the civil service, serving at the National Assembly and state house clinics at different times.
 He retired in 1998 as a deputy director in the Federal Ministry of Health.

 Political career

-Dr. Chris Nwabueze Ngige joined politics, becoming a member of the People's Democratic Party (PDP).
+Dr. Chris Nwabueze Ngige entered politics, becoming a member of the People's Democratic Party (PDP).
 In 1999, he was Assistant National Secretary and Zonal Secretary of the Peoples Democratic Party (PDP) in the South East region of Nigeria.